 As at 31 December 2023, the Group employed a total of 7,375 full time employees in the PRC who included management staff, technicians, salespersons and workers.
 For the year ended 31 December 2023, the Group's total remuneration paid to employees was RMB778.9 million, representing 9.2% of the Group's revenue.
 The emolument policies are based on the performance of individual employees and formulated to attract talent and retain quality staff.
-Apart from the mandatory provident fund scheme, which is operating in accordance with the provisions of the Mandatory Provident Fund Schemes Ordinance for Hong Kong employees and the state managed retirement pension scheme for the PRC-based employees and medical insurance, discretionary bonuses and employee share options are also awarded to employees according to the assessment of individual performance.
-The Group believes that its strength lies in the quality of its employees and has placed a great emphasis on fringe benefits.
+Apart from the mandatory provident fund scheme, which is operating in accordance with the provisions of the Mandatory Provident Fund Schemes Ordinance for Hong Kong employees and the state managed retirement pension scheme for the PRC-based employees and medical insurance, discretionary bonuses and employee share options are also awarded to employees and has placed a great emphasis on fringe benefits.
 The Group also continuously offers comprehensive training to employees with the aim of fostering a learning culture that could enhance the employees' professional knowledge and skills.